 Some keyboards may not read all keys at once, please resort to the alternate fire keys ("4" and "0") in this case.

-Gamepads/Joysticks: The game will notify on the splash screen, when support for gamepads is available with your browser.
+Gamepads/Joysticks: The game will notify on the splash-screen, when support for gamepads is available with your browser.
 This is still quite experimental technology, support may depend on the make of the OS, the browser, and the specific pad.
 Switching a pad to "direct mode" may help.
 Some pads require to have a connection button pressed, when plugged in.
 For a close to original experience use one of the analog sticks for turn (left/right) and the other for thrust (down) and hyperspace (up).
 Digital sticks are supported as well.
 Any major button should work for fire.
+Left shoulder buttons are hyperspace, right shoulder is fire.
 Hit the tab-key of the keyboard to swap the assignment of pads and ships.

-There are two display resolutions to select from (for most of these versions):
+There are two display resolutions to select from:

 Versions available (by the "versions menu" at the top left of the emulated display):